Kate Forbes is drawing up policies and securing a campaign team as she mulls over a leadership bid

-Kate Forbes draws up policies ahead of potential SNP leadership bid as Humza Yousaf issues warning
+Kate Forbes draws up policies ahead of potential SNP leadership bid after talks with leadership rival

-Kate Forbes is developing policies and getting a campaign team and resources together before considering launching a leadership bid for Bute House, The Scotsman has been told.
+Kate Forbes is developing policies and getting a campaign team and resources together before considering launching a leadership bid for Bute House following talks with her potential rival over stepping aside for a top job in his Cabinet.

 The former finance secretary said on Tuesday she was “weighing up” a second attempt at becoming SNP leader, pointing to a “groundswell of support” within the party for her to stand to replace Humza Yousaf.